shuai-yang/Operating-System/README.md

     sched_setscheduler(node, SCHED_FIFO, &sparam);
 ```
 The above code will first wakp the chosen process, and tell the CFS scheduler that this process now has a high priority - any task running on SCHED\_FIFO will hold the CPU for as long as the application needs.
   - wake\_up\_process().
 As the name suggests, this function wakes up a process.
-Note that this function take a struct task\_struct as a parameter, not a struct lexus\_task\_struct.
+Note that this function take a *struct task\_struct* as a parameter, not a *struct lexus\_task\_struct*.
 The timer will call this function to wake up the dispatching thread; the dispatching thread will call this function to wake up the chosen process, the lexus\_exit() function will call this function to wake up the dispatch thread so it can get ready to exit.
   - let the dispatching thread sleep: once the dispatching thread has run the lottery algorithm and chosen a process, the dispatching thread itself should go to sleep, and get woken up when the timer goes off again.
 The following two lines let the dispatching thread go to sleep:

 ```c